rossumai/tutorial-imdb/PITCHME.md

 <br>

-this is one **amazing** movie!!!!! you have to realize that chinese folklore is _complicated_ and philosophical.
+this is one **amazing** movie!!!!! i myself did not understand everything but knowing chinese folklore it is very _complicated_.

 I _hope_ the makers of this **crap** have day jobs because this film **sucked**!!!